 This product has multiple variants.
 The options may be chosen on the product page

+Brassica oleracea.
+55 days.
 A heat-tolerant, small heading broccoli similar to broccolini.
 Where it really shines is not in its initial small head, but in the endless tasty side shoot production.
-Piracicaba Broccoli’s small shoots and loose florets make it seem like it could be the primordial ancestor of modern supermarket hybrid broccoli.
+The leaves are as delicious as the tender green heads and sweet stems.
+Unique to the world of broccoli varieties, Piracicaba’s small shoots and loose…

 Select options